cshuptrine/nyckle-website-new/_posts/2022-04-29-ml-is-just-a-developer-tool.md

 title: ML is Just a Developer Tool
 author: dan
 summary: ... at least for now
-seo_description: Even with massive advances, Machine Learning should still be considered one tool of many in a developers' toolchain; not a panacea.
+description: Even with massive advances, Machine Learning should still be considered one tool of many in a developers' toolchain; not a panacea.
 ---

 Like most companies who went through Y-Combinator this winter, Nyckel just raised a seed round.
 One of the frequent questions we got from investors was something along the lines of “won’t GPT-3 put you out of a job?”
 Like, now that GPT-3 exists, programming has been solved, and we can all go home.